tidev/appc-daemon/docs/Commandments.md

 ### Must be written using best practices

 The Appc Daemon code must be written using best practices including latest ECMAScript standards, unit tests, linted coding style, and inline ESDoc API docs.
-The code should use as few NPM dependencies as possible, be as small and memory efficient as possible, and follow best security practices.
+The code should use as few npm dependencies as possible, be as small and memory efficient as possible, and follow best security practices.